rubocop/ruby-style-guide/README-enUS.md

   ```

 * <a name="use-hash-blocks"></a>
-  Prefer the use of the block instead of the default value in `Hash#fetch`.
+  Prefer the use of the block instead of the default value in `Hash#fetch` if the code that has to be evaluated may have side effects or be expensive.
 <sup>[[link](#use-hash-blocks)]</sup>

   ```Ruby